nihonjinrxs/loyno-faculty-site/teaching/cosc-a319/2019f/syllabus.md

       * How can you use what you learned through this experience in your future coursework and in your future career?
 Do you feel better prepared for your career path after this experience?
 Why?
       * What topics will you continue exploring after the course?
 Why does each interest you?
 How will you go about exploring each of those concepts?

-      This paper is **due on Thursday, December 5, 2019, at 4:55 PM** just before our last regular class period.
+      This paper is **due on Thursday, December 5, 2019, at 4:55 PM** just before our last regular class period, and **must be submitted in PDF format through the Blackboard assignment**, which uses SafeAssign.
+Unless you have arranged with me ahead of time due to some unforeseen circumstance, essays emailed to me or handed in on paper will not be graded and will receive zero credit.

       ### How you will be graded